-Extremophiles are living things that happily live in extreme environments.
-This is a table with the eight common types of extremophiles.
-There is also an explanation of what they are, an example of a location they have been found, and a photo example.
-Reminder; these are all examples.
-There are many more types of extremophiles and places to find them.
+Extremophiles are organisms that thrive in extreme environments.
+Below you will find a table with the 8 common types of extremophiles, an explanation of what they are, an example of a location they have been found, and a bacteria example.
+Keep in mind; these are all examples.
+There are many more types of extremophiles and locations to find them.

-Common Extremophiles Definition Example Location Example Microbe Acidophiles [uh-sid-uh-fahyl] Acid-loving microbes pH levels 3 or below Rio Tinto, Spain 200 nm 200 Ferroplasma acidiphilium Alkaliphiles [al-kuh-luh-fahyl] Alkali-loving microbes pH levels 9 or above Mono Lake, CA Microcystis Endoliths [en-doh-lith] Rock-loving Makes food using dissolved minerals from water or dissolving rock and absorbing minerals Trans-Antarctic Mountains 0.5 μm Microbial biofilm Halophiles [hal-uh-fahyl] Salt-loving microbes 0.2M concentration of NaCl (salt) Bonneville Salt Flats, UT Dunaliella salina
+Common Extremophiles Definition Example Location Example Microbe Acidophiles [uh-sid-uh-fahyl] Acid-loving microbes pH levels 3 or below Rio Tinto, Spain 200 nm Ferroplasma acidiphilium Alkaliphiles [al-kuh-luh-fahyl] Alkali-loving microbes pH levels 9 or above Mono Lake, CA Microcystis Endoliths [en-doh-lith] Rock-loving Makes food using dissolved nutrients from water or dissolving rock and absorbing nutrients Trans-Antarctic Mountains 0.5 μm Microbial biofilm Halophiles [hal-uh-fahyl] Salt-loving microbes 0.2M concentration of NaCl (salt) Bonneville Salt Flats, UT Dunaliella salina